kqngyn/lab4_report/index.md

 <u> Explanation </u> <br>
 - First we need to make sure we are in the correct directory.
 The target directory is `lab7`.
 To change the working directory, I used the `cd` command.
 - The `bash test.sh` command is used to execute a Bash shell script named "test.sh".
 A shell script is a file containing a series of commands that are interpreted and executed by the Bash shell.
 This command will help us test whether `ListExamples.java` file is successful.
 I first typed the letter "t" to indicate the bash shell script name starts with a letter "t".
 Since there is only one bash shell script name starts with a letter "t" in the working directory, the `<tab>` shortcut will auto-complete.
+- In the picture above, we can clearly see since the apporiate changes were not made, the test fails.

 7. Edit the code file to fix the failing test <br>
+<u> Commands </u> <br>
 vim ListExamples.java -> opens the code to List.Examples.java
 vim <tab> +.java
 /change<enter> (cursor should be on c) -> searches for the line with the given method that needs to be edited